Here’s a List of All the Beer Drinking “Holidays” in 2022

 There are many popular holidays throughout the year.
-Holidays, such as Easter, Christmas, Canada Day, and Hanukkah, usually come with a tradition on how you celebrate them.
-Of course, it’s easy to incorporate beer into any holiday but did you know that there are days specifically devoted to drinking beer, beer styles, and other fun things that have to do with the beer industry?
+Holidays, such as Easter, Christmas, Canada Day, and Hanukkah, usually come with a traditional way of celebration.
+Of course, it’s easy to incorporate beer into any holiday, but did you know that there are days specifically devoted for beer drinking, beer styles, and other fun things that have to do with the beer industry?
 Check out these awesome beer “holidays” to celebrate throughout the year!

 January 1: National Hangover Day

-New Years’ Day is dubbed national hangover day, because we know you spent the night before drinking your weight in craft beer.
-(We don’t condone this.)
+New Years’ Day is dubbed national hangover day, because it’s a universal unspoken tradition to spend the night before drinking your weight in craft beer (We don’t condone this).
 But we do hear the best way to get over a hangover is to (moderately) drink more.
-So, grab another beer.
+So grab another beer, and drink your hangover away.
 (If you want some actual remedies for your hangover, click here.)

 January 24: Beer Can Appreciation Day